 - Negend (aka dolor) – Unit of pain.
 Derived from the “negative end result”

 - Posend (aka hedon) – Unit of pleasure.
 Derived from the “positive end result”

-Variables, or vectors, of the pleasures and pains included in this calculation, which Bentham called “elements” or “dimensions“, were:
+Variables of the pleasures and pains included in this calculation are:

 - Intensity: How strong is the pleasure?